 Randy Gillit joined the Acock team in January 2012 and has decades of experience in the oil and gas industry.
-Mr. Gillit develops and maintains client and consultant relationships with a focus on consultant placement in West Texas.
+Mr. Gillit develops and maintains client and consultant relationships with a focus on activities and operations in West Texas.

 Invoicing, Accounting, and Engineering Support